 Michael Krigsman: So, as you try to scale, you’re relying very heavily on data to help with this?

 Agata Krzysztofik: Yes, that’s correct.
 We are a very data-driven company, so we track a lot of different metrics.
-We follow the AARRR framework, which is known as the “pirate metrics.”
+We follow the AARRR framework, which is known as the Pirate Metrics.
 It stands for acquisition, activation, retention, referral, and revenue.
 For each of these areas, we have different metrics mapped to the area that we are tracking.
-So, for example, for the acquisition, which is very important for the marketing department, we are tracking conversion rates and marketing pools like “eats organic traffic” and many other metrics as well.
+So, for example, for the acquisition, which is very important for the marketing department, we are tracking conversion rates and marketing qualified leads, organic traffic and many other metrics as well.

 Michael Krigsman: How do you think about the personalization of the customer journey?
 I know that’s another topic that’s of keen importance to SimScale.

 Agata Krzysztofik: It is very important for us to personalize both the user support, his experience, and to guide the user through his use journey within the platform.
 And, that’s why we also gather the data during the onboarding process, which the user provides us with.
 And, we ask the users to evolve their experience level, assimilation, from which industry, they’re coming from … Or, if they’re using SimScale as professional users or economic users.
 Based on this, we also personalize their experience like, for example, with emails.
 We are sending a different set of emails.
 There’s a completely different track for someone who is an academic user from someone who is a professional user.
 And the same, the emails are adjusted to their experience level.